Jeremiah Chapter 50

 “And be as the he goats before the flocks”: Which walk stately and nimbly, cheerfully and readily.
 Without fear and dread, boldly and confidently, and encourage others to follow them.
 The Targum is, “as princes at the head of their people.”

-The he goat leads the flock and that is what they are to do.
+As the he goat leads the flock, that is what the people are to do.
 They must flee the city now, before Cyrus’ army actually starts fighting.

 Jeremiah 50:9 “For, lo, I will raise and cause to come up against Babylon an assembly of great nations from the north country: and they shall set themselves in array against her; from thence she shall be taken: their arrows [shall be] as of a mighty expert man; none shall return in vain.”